On this page

 If a property is damaged in order to avoid paying rates, the valuation office will be required to disregard the change in the property's state when assessing it's rateable value.
 For instance, if the roof is removed from any empty property for the purpose of avoiding rates, it may be valued as if the roof had not been removed and rates will still be payable.

 The changes in rates liability arising from the reforms to empty property relief are not in themselves grounds for appeal.
-However, if you disagree with the rateable value that appears in the current rating list entry for your property, under the existing arrangements you may challenge it by making a 'proposal' against it to your local valuation office.
-Your rights of appeal are not affected by the reforms to empty property relief and you can contact this authority or the local valuation office for further information about the arrangements for making proposals.
+However, if you disagree with the rateable value that appears in the current rating list entry for your property, under the existing arrangements you may challenge it by contacting your local valuation office.
+Your rights of appeal are not affected by the reforms to empty property relief and you can contact this authority or the local valuation office for further information about the arrangements for making a challenge.

 Other types of relief